LucasMofardini/csvToJson/README.md

-# Transform CSV in JSON with translate
+# Transform CSV in JSON with translation

 how to use?
  - put csv file in csv/ diretory